OIG Report Finds Medicaid MCOs Deny Prior Authorizations at Higher Rates – Is New Rulemaking on the Horizon?

 The Centers for Medicare & Medicaid Services (CMS) issued a Final Rule in April that requires MA plans to follow traditional Medicare laws for coverage decisions and limits the use of prior authorization, among other changes.

-Ensemble Health Partners’ team of subject matter experts recently shared insight into these changes and their potential impact on providers.
+Ensemble Health Partners’ team of subject matter experts shared insight into these changes and their potential impact on providers.

 For that Final Rule, CMS relied in no small part on an April 2022 report issued by OIG titled, “Some Medicare Advantage Organization Denials of Prior Authorization Requests Raise Concerns About Beneficiary Access to Medically Necessary Care.”
 Based upon that report, CMS issued new rules to act as guardrails to ensure MA plans use utilization management tools and make associated coverage decisions, in ways that ensure beneficiaries’ timely and appropriate access to medically necessary care.